fzj-ica/HCL4BNN/README.md

 This is an example for a full very coarse training with monitoring and result plots.

 ### `notebooks/example_run.py`
-This is truncated version of above as an non-interactive example for e.g. cluster running.
+This is truncated version of above as a non-interactive example for e.g. cluster running.

 ### `notebooks/sipm_signals.ipynb`
 This is a demo of the used simulated SiPM signals.